Logo

 What Helps (Concrete Fixes)

-Teachers should have a simple way to signal:
+Teachers should have an easy way to signal:

-AbleSpace strengthens this system by drawing those small signals into patterns through clear, lightweight charts.
+AbleSpace helps with this process by drawing those small signals into patterns through clear, lightweight charts.
 Once the team can see what’s taking shape over several days, the plan becomes easier to fine-tune in the moment.

-Not because students are unkind, but because classrooms rarely have social architecture, intentional systems that structure interaction.
+This doesn't happen because other students are unkind.
+It happens because many classrooms lack the social architecture and intentional systems that facilitate interaction.

 How Social Architecture Fails

-• Fast-paced groupings rely on friendships, leaving some students always last-picked.
+• Fast-paced groupings typically rely on friendships, leaving some students always last-picked.

-• Communication differences create mismatches peers don’t know how to navigate.
+• Sometimes, communication differences also create mismatches that other students don’t know how to navigate.

-No one plans exclusion, but if schools don’t plan inclusion socially, exclusion becomes the default.
+No one plans exclusion.
+But if we don’t plan inclusion socially, exclusion becomes the default.

 What Helps (Concrete Fixes)

-Give students predictable, recurring roles in group tasks:
+Provide students with recurring, predictable roles in group tasks:

-• summarizerRoles distribute cognitive and social responsibility, ensuring every student has a purpose.
+Assign roles.
+That's how you can distribute cognitive and social responsibility and make sure every kid has a purpose.

-Just 1–2 sentence social expectations that peers can use when working with a student who needs more structured interaction:
+They can simply be 1–2 sentence social expectations that peers can use when working with a student who needs more structure during interactions:

 “After you share, invite your partner with: ‘Your turn, what do you think?’”